KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 I was racking my brain to figure out what to eat for lunch.
 I joined a group and walked the short distance to [Pie Pushers](https://www.piepushers.com/).

-A slice of Italian susage and a simple house salad really hit the spot!
+A slice of Italian sausage and a simple house salad really hit the spot!
 It was the best tasting pizza I've had in quite a while.

-Italian susage and a simple house salad
+Italian sausage and a simple house salad
 ![](djangocon-us-2024-recap-images/pie-pushers.jpg)

 <sub>[**back to top**](#table-of-contents)</sub>